AkashRajpurohit/easy-gif/README.md

 Self hosting this is pretty straight forward, there are two ways.

-The simplest way is to use the "Deploy to Workers" button and deploy the current version of service on your Cloudflare account.
+The simplest way is to use the "Deploy with Workers" button and deploy the current version of service on your Cloudflare account.

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/AkashRajpurohit/easy-gif)